OperationCode/operationcode_old_site/README.md

 5. Push to the branch (git push origin my-new-feature)
 6. Create new Pull Request
 7. Identify the issue that corresponds to your Pull Request: https://github.com/blog/1506-closing-issues-via-pull-requests

-When you make a pull request, make sure to add your name to the list of contributors in CONTRIBUTORS.md.

 Send Operation Code a [Tweet](https://twitter.com/operation_code) if you need help.